A Greek Island’s Ancient Secret to Avoiding Alzheimer’s

 So how does this all connect to dementia?

 Diuretics keep your blood pressure low, help your kidneys get rid of sodium, and help keep your arteries clean and wide so it’s easier for blood to flow through.
-John Hopkins research published in the journal Neurology confirmed that the use of diuretics reduced the risk of Alzheimer’s by nearly 75%.
+Johns Hopkins research published in the journal Neurology confirmed that the use of diuretics reduced the risk of Alzheimer’s by nearly 75 percent.
 Other research confirms that diuretics have a neuroprotective benefit.

 At the Height of Health

 Ikaria is a mountainous village.
 Just about every trip to the store or a friend’s house to eat includes a trip uphill.
 So throughout the day, residents are getting regular, low-intensity physical activity.
 They’re not doing what we are getting wrong in America, where we think that we can sit in the office and in front of the TV all day and then make up for it with 30 minutes in the gym.

 Finally, in Ikaria, you can’t avoid social contact.
 People expect you to show up at village festivals, at church, and at celebrations.
 If you don’t, your neighbor will be pounding at your door wondering where you are.
 Ikarians are much less likely to suffer loneliness and depression than Americans.
 Depressed people are 50 percent more likely to suffer from dementia.

 If you want to avoid Alzheimer’s Disease and dementia, don’t hope to rely on a silver bullet drug or wait until you’re 80 to improve your lifestyle.
 Start now, with these simple lifestyle habits that will dramatically lower your risk of Alzheimer’s and almost every other common chronic disease.

 Set up your surroundings so you move every 20 minutes or so

 Because at the end of the day, we don’t just want to live a long time, we also want to stay sharp until the very end.